-Academic Amnesty allows students to restore their academic standing at the College by eliminating the previous academic credit from the current Grade Point Average (GPA).
+Academic amnesty allows students to restore their academic standing at the College by eliminating the previous academic credit from the current grade point average (GPA).
 The following conditions apply to academic amnesty:

 - At least three years must have elapsed between the end of the semester in which the student was last enrolled for credit at any college or university before being enrolled at Fletcher. - Persons previously granted academic amnesty/renewal by another institution may not be granted academic amnesty by Fletcher. - Fletcher may grant academic amnesty to a student only once. - The student must submit a typed letter to the Dean of Student Affairs requesting academic amnesty.
 The letter must include documentation that conditions have changed and that there is a reasonable expectation of satisfactory performance.
-(Requesting academic amnesty does not guarantee approval.) - Student must request academic amnesty by the end of their first semester at Fletcher. - Students will not be granted academic amnesty if any prior coursework is being used as prerequisites or as part of the current program of study or if the student has previously received an award. - Academic amnesty cannot be granted for only a portion of the student's academic record. - If granted, a notation will be made on the student's transcript that academic amnesty was granted.
+(Requesting academic amnesty does not guarantee approval.) - Student must request academic amnesty by the end of their first semester at Fletcher. - Students will not be granted academic amnesty if any prior coursework is being used as prerequisites or as part of the current program of study or if the student has previously received an award from Fletcher Technical Community College. - Academic amnesty cannot be granted for only a portion of the student's academic record. - If granted, a notation will be made on the student's transcript that academic amnesty was granted.
 Courses and grades from previous institutions will be entered on the transcript; however, credits will not be used in the grade point average calculation.

-CHANGE OF GRADE POLICY
+CHANGE OF GRADE/GRADE APPEAL POLICY

 Only final grades may be appealed or challenged.
-Grades are mailed to students approximately one week following the end of each semester/session.
+Grades are available to the student through LoLA at the end of each semester.
 Upon receiving grades, the student should review the grades for accuracy.
-If the student feels there is an error, he/she should contact the course instructor no later than the end of the first week of the following semester/session.
+If the student feels there is an error, he/she should contact the course instructor no later than the end of the first week of the following semester.
 If a student is unable to contact an instructor, the student should then contact the department head.
+If an incorrect grade was recorded, the instructor/department head must complete a Change of Grade Form and submit the completed form to the Registrar.

-If the grade appeal is granted a Change of Grade form must be completed and submitted to the Registrar.
-Grade change must be approved by the department head and the division chair or dean of the program area or department in which the student is enrolled.
-If the appeal is not granted by the department head, the student may then file an appeal with the Dean of the Division.
-If this appeal is not granted, the student's final recourse is to appeal the grade to the Vice Chancellor for Instruction.
-The decision of the Vice Chancellor for Instruction is final.
+If the grade recorded is correct and the student wishes to appeal the grade, the student must complete a Grade Appeal Request Form and submit the completed form to the dean of the college for the course for which the grade is being appealed.
+The appeal form must be submitted by the end of the third week of the following semester.
+If the grade appeal is granted, the appeal form must be signed by the dean and submitted to the Registrar.
+If the grade appeal is not granted, the student may then request a meeting with the Vice Chancellor of Instruction.
+The decision of the Vice Chancellor of Instruction is final.